 Mortgage payments, energy costs, council tax, home insurance, water charges… it can seem as though the list of bills for your property is never-ending.

-Here’s our rundown of all the costs you need to take into consideration, and some of the ways you might be able to reduce them.
+Here’s our rundown of all the costs you need to consider, and some ideas on how to reduce them.

-Your mortgage is likely to be your biggest monthly outgoing, so if you haven’t reviewed yours for several years and you are currently on your lender’s standard variable rate, you might want to see if you could cut costs by remortgaging.
+Your mortgage is likely to be your biggest monthly outgoing.
+If you haven’t reviewed yours for several years and you’re currently on your lender’s standard variable rate, you might want to see if you could cut costs by remortgaging.
 For example, based on a typical £150,000 25-year repayment mortgage, monthly payments would cost you £861 on the average standard variable rate of 4.82%.

-If you remortgaged to one of the best two-year fixed rate deals at 1.15%, your payments would drop to £576, saving you £285 a month.
+If you remortgaged to a two-year fixed rate deal at 1.15%, your payments would drop to £576.
+That’s a saving of £285 a month.

 Council tax bills

-Buildings and contents insurance is essential if you want peace of mind that you have financial protection in place should anything happen to your property or possessions.
+Buildings and contents insurance is essential if you want financial protection should anything happen to your property or possessions.

-Always get quotes from several different providers at renewal time too, so you can be certain your cover is still competitive.
+You should also get quotes from several providers at renewal, so you can be sure your cover is still competitive.

 The best energy tariff for you will depend on where you live and how much energy you use, so it’s worth regularly checking you’re on the best possible deal.

 You can also reduce your bills by making sure your home is as energy efficient as it can be.
-For example, according to the Energy Saving Trust, fitting a water-efficient shower head could save a four person household about £80 a year on gas for water heating, plus a further £120 on water bills if they have a water meter.
+For example, according to the Energy Saving Trust, fitting a water-efficient shower head could save a four-person household about £70 a year on gas for water heating, plus a further £115 on water bills if they have a water meter.

 You can save roughly another £30 a year just by remembering to turn your appliances off standby mode, and around £14 a year by turning off lights when not using them.